soulverteam/SoulverCore/README.md

 ## See Also

 __Data extraction from strings__

-See the [SoulverStringParsing](https://github.com/soulverteam/SoulverStringParsing) page for information on how SoulverCore can be used to parse data out from strings in a typesafe way, and with a natural and concise syntax that's better than regex for many tasks.
+See [SoulverStringParsing](https://github.com/soulverteam/SoulverStringParsing) to learn about how SoulverCore can help you parse data out from strings in a type-safe way.
+It uses a natural and memorable syntax that's much more user friendly than regex for many tasks.

 __Adding calculation capabilities to an NSTextView or UITextView__